 “She’s become the community’s daughter,” Christina told Allergic Living last month.
 “They are rallying behind her and we need their prayers.
 They are the ones that got her this far.”

 Emma’s school held a special “We Roar with Emma” celebration ahead of the last football game of the season on Nov.
-1. Over $41,000 has been donated to the family to cover Emma’s medical expenses through a GoFundMe page.
+1. Over $41,000 has been donated to the family to cover the Ohio teen’s medical expenses through a GoFundMe page.

 Send an e-card to Emma and her family here